Staff Reports

 Authors: Donggyu Lee, Sebastian Doerr, and Thomas Drechsel

 We propose a novel channel through which rising income inequality affects job creation and macroeconomic outcomes.
 High-income households save relatively more in stocks and bonds but less in bank deposits.
-A rising top income share thereby increases the relative financing costs for bank-dependent firms, which in turn create fewer jobs.
-Exploiting variation across U.S. states and an instrumental variable strategy, we provide evidence for this channel.
-To study its aggregate implications, we build a general equilibrium macro model with heterogeneous households and heterogeneous firms.
-Calibrating the model to our empirical estimates, we show that growing top incomes account for 16 percent of the decline in the employment share of small firms since 1980, in part through less entry.
-Rising inequality also reduces the labor share and lowers aggregate output.
-Our model exercises highlight that ignoring the link between inequality and job creation understates welfare effects of income redistribution.
+A rising top income share thereby increases the relative financing cost for bank-dependent firms, which in turn create fewer jobs.
+Exploiting variation in top income shares across US states and an instrumental variable strategy, we provide evidence for this channel.
+We then build a general equilibrium macro model with heterogeneous households and heterogeneous firms and calibrate it to our empirical estimates.
+The model shows that the secular rise in top incomes accounts for 13 percent of the decline in the employment share of small firms since 1980.
+Through the new channel, rising inequality also reduces the labor share and aggregate output.
+Model experiments show that ignoring the link between inequality and job creation understates welfare effects of income redistribution.

 Available only in PDF